nazhahmir/sonics/README.md

 ## Dataset

 [As a part of our submission, we are not providing our dataset.
-It will be published after the final decision about acceptance.]
+It will be published after the final decision.]

 After downloading the dataset, the folder structure should look like following: